vietnguyengit/geonetwork-gcmd-extractor/README.md

 # GCMD Keywords Extractor

-A Python script to connect to a CSW service and extract GCMD (Global Change Master Directory) keywords from metadata records from AODN's GeoNetwork catalog.
+A Python tool for extracting GCMD (Global Change Master Directory) keywords used by metadata records from AODN's GeoNetwork catalog via the CSW service.

+This tool assists the AODN Metadata Governance Officer in extracting GCMD keyword on-demand reports.

+It works with the CSW service of both GeoNetwork3 and GeoNetwork4.

 ### Requirements